videlalvaro/sfTwigPlugin/README.markdown

 To Generate the port of symfony helpers into Twig Extensions do the following:

-  cd ./plugins/sfTwigPlugin
-  ./helpers.sh /path/to/syfmony/lib/helper/
+    ./symfony twig:helpers

-This script will scan the symfony helper folder (Or any folder with files ending with Helper.php) and with create Twig Extensions based on them inside the ./lib/extensions folder of the plugin. sed, awk & php must be in the path.
+This script will scan the symfony helper folder and with create Twig Extensions based on them inside the ./lib/extensions folder of the plugin. sed, awk & php must be in the path.

 Then in order to use the UrlHelper with Twig you can do:

     $twig->addExtension(new Url_Twig_Extension());